Tag: Cruelty

 It’s a strange kind of cruelty.
 These people want the animals and presumably care about them in some sense…. but somehow don’t recognise that they’re harming them.
 Making them miserable.
 Ruining their health.

 There’s a riding school close to my house.
-The horses look like they’re in good condition but the owner was found to have a dozen dogs in a cage, some of which … Read the rest
+The horses look like they’re in good condition but the owner was found to have a dozen dogs in a cage, some of which were found eating the corpses of other dogs that had died from starvation and neglect.

 Guest post by Michael Šimková, originally a comment on the Facebook autopost of the Torturing animals, for instance, was just good clean fun post; published with permission.